utkarshcmu/grafana.org/source/blog/temp/temp.md

 is a much anticipated and important feature and we want to get it right.
 It is not ready to be released in v3.1.
 But we hope to merge it to master soon after 3.1 stable is released.

-Here is an update showing you how you can set alert thresholds by visually draging level handles.
+Here is an update showing you how you can set alert thresholds by visually dragging level handles.
 ![](/assets/img/blog/v3.1/alerting_short.gif)

 ### Thanks